Keep the clean air in Greater Manchester

 - Put in place green business travel options for all employees and volunteers

-- Implement Cycle to Work (opens in a new tab) and salary sacrifice (opens in a new tab) for Ultra Low Emission Vehicles (ULEV) schemes for your staff
+- Encourage employees to cycle, implement Cycle to Work and salary sacrifice for Ultra Low Emission Vehicles (ULEV) schemes for your staff

-- Install cycle racks at your work place, Electric Vehicle charging points and transition your fleet to ULEV
+- Install cycle parking at your work place, Electric Vehicle charging points and transition your fleet to ULEV

 - Encourage home working and digital solutions – use online communication, webinars and video conferencing